AdobeDocs/app-builder/guides/security_overview.md

 This also impacts other web action annotations such as `web-custom-options`.
 See https://github.com/adobe/aio-cli-plugin-runtime/issues/150 for more details.

 A workaround for supporting final parameters without relying on the `final` annotation is to set them using the [State](https://github.com/adobe/aio-lib-state) SDK.
-Parameters set in State will be shared among actions running in a same namespace.
+Parameters set in State will be shared among actions running within the same namespace.
 You can set a permanent value in State from outside an Adobe I/O Runtime action by calling this endpoint:
 ```bash
 curl -X POST -u <owAuth> https://adobeio.adobeioruntime.net/api/v1/web/state/put \
 -H 'Content-Type: application/json' \
 --data '{"namespace":"<owNamespace>","key":"<stateKey>","value":"<stateValue>","ttl":"-1"}'
 ```

-However, note that we **strongly discourage** to use the [State](https://github.com/adobe/aio-lib-state) SDK in order to store secrets that could be reused within Adobe I/O Runtime actions.
-For this, developers should prefer using an appropriate Secret Vault that would fulfil their custom application requirements.
+However, note that we **strongly discourage** using the [State](https://github.com/adobe/aio-lib-state) SDK in order to store secrets that could be reused within Adobe I/O Runtime actions.
+For this, developers should use an appropriate Secret Vault to fulfil their custom application requirements.

 #### Known Issue 2: Additional scope for JWT access token validation